-Since 1994, Dr. Cheryl Knott has been leading scientific research on the orangutan population in the Gunung Palung National Park under the Gunung Palung Orangutan Project, one of the longest running studies of wild orangutans in existence.
-Out of this research grew the Gunung Palung Orangutan Conservation Program (GPOCP), to build support for orangutan conservation with local officials and communities around the park.
+Since 1994, Dr. Cheryl Knott has been leading scientific research on the orangutan population in Gunung Palung National Park, one of the longest running studies of wild orangutans in existence.
+Out of this research grew the Gunung Palung Orangutan Conservation Program/Yayasan Palung (GPOCP/YP), to build support for orangutan conservation with local officials and communities around the park.
 Scientific research plays a critical role in the conservation of Gunung Palung’s orangutans because it is essential to monitor the population’s size, health, and habitat use.
-Our research program using cutting edge scientific techniques to investigate orangutan reproduction, behavior, social organization and physiology within an ecological context.
+Our research program is conducted in collaboration with Universitas Nasional (UNAS) and Boston University, with support and permission from the Gunung Palung National Park Office (BTN).
+We use cutting edge scientific techniques to investigate orangutan reproduction, behavior, social organization and physiology within an ecological context.
 The project is also investigating broader issues related to great ape and human evolution.
 This research has relevance for understanding the limits on the reproductive potential of orangutan populations and is important for conserving this endangered species.